itpp-labs/odoo-development/docs/dev/docs/__manifest__.py.rst

 *Note: whenever you change version, you have to add a record in* :doc:`changelog.rst <changelog.rst>`

+The version number in the module manifest should be the Odoo major version (e.g. `8.0`) followed by the module `x.y.z` version numbers.
+For example: `8.0.1.0.0` is expected for the first release of an 8.0 module.

 The `x.y.z` version numbers follow the semantics `breaking.feature.fix`:

   * `x` increments when the data model or the views had significant